 Six graduate programs in the Pitt School of Medicine sponsor SURP - an annual Summer Undergraduate Research Program.
-SURP participants engage in an intensive 10-week program designed to provide hands-on experience in biomedical research, together with guidance on how to plan for a research-related career.
-SURP-2019 will run from May 20 through July 26, 2019.
+SURP participants engage in an intensive 9-week program designed to provide hands-on experience in biomedical research, together with guidance on how to plan for a research-related career.
+SURP-2021 will run from June 1, 2021 - July 30, 2021.

 Through SURP, aspiring biomedical scientists gain significant experience to help decide whether a life in research is “right” for them.
 SURP serves as a stepping-stone from undergraduate studies to advanced PhD training in the biological and biomedical sciences.